 Lake Taupo Fishing and Hunting

-Lake Taupo and the surrounding rivers make up the leading freshwater fishing destination in New Zealand.
-With the world's largest natural trout fishery in the town of Turangi, this is an internationally known trout-fishing destination; you can cast a fly in the lake itself and in surrounding rivers.
+Lake Taupo, and the surrounding rivers, is the leading freshwater fishing destination in New Zealand.
+With the world's largest natural trout fishery in the town of Turangi, where you can cast a fly in the lake and its surrounding rivers.
 The main species of fish are the brown trout and rainbow trout, introduced into the lake in 1887 and 1898 respectively.
 The rules of the fishery prevent you from buying fish caught there.
-You can ask a local restaurant to cook your catch for you, though.
+Although, you can ask a local restaurant to cook your catch for you.

-The forests and mountain areas around the lake offer many opportunities for hunting.
-Animals include wild pigs, goats, and deer.
+The forests and mountain areas around the lake also offer opportunities for hunting animals like wild pigs, feral goats, and deer.
 To fish or hunt near Taupo, you must purchase a fishing license or hunting permit.

 Lake Taupo Surroundings

 At the southern end is the township of Turangi, billed as the trout fishing capital of New Zealand.
-Farther south sits Tongariro National Park, one of three UNESCO World Heritage sites in New Zealand and the country's first national park.
-Mount Ruapehu, Mount Tongariro, and Mount Ngauruhoe dominate the skyline of the lake's southern end.
-You can see them clearly from Taupo township.
+Farther south sits Tongariro National Park, a UNESCO World Heritage site and the country's first national park.
+Mount Ruapehu, Mount Tongariro, and Mount Ngauruhoe dominate the skyline of the lake's southern end and you can see all three mountains clearly from Taupo township.